patch/cldr-number-pm5/README.md

 # VERSION

-This document describes CLDR::Number v0.08_1, built with Unicode CLDR v24.
+This document describes CLDR::Number v0.08\_1, built with Unicode CLDR v24.

-# DEPRECATION NOTICE
+# DEPRECATION

-Using the `locale` method as a setter is planned to be deprecated in the next release, making an object’s locale immutable.
-Please see [issue #38](https://github.com/perl-cldr/cldr-number-pm5/issues/38) for details and to submit comments or concerns.
+Using the `locale` method as a setter is deprecated.
+In the future the object’s locale will become immutable.
+Please see
+[issue #38](https://github.com/perl-cldr/cldr-number-pm5/issues/38) for details and to submit comments or concerns.